Playmen TV

 Playmen TV is a Canadian English language specialty channel.
 It is a premium adult entertainment television channel aimed at gay men, with programming consisting mainly of adult films and adult-related television series.
+It originally launched in 2005 as a spin-off from PrideVision, leaving the channel (now known as OutTV) to focus on lifestyle and entertainment programming serving the LGBT community.

 Playmen TV's licensee is 4510810 Canada Inc. which is wholly owned by Fifth Dimension Properties Inc., a company wholly owned by Stuart Duncan, majority owner of Ten Broadcasting.

 History

 PrideVision was launched in 2001 as Canada's first digital specialty service aimed towards the LGBT community.
 However, PrideVision had been unattractive to providers because of the gay pornographic programming it aired during east coast late-night hours, which would be broadcast as early as 10:00 p.m. in the Pacific Time Zone.
 Providers chose to package PrideVision as a standalone, premium adult channel rather than alongside other mainstream specialty channels—which hampered the network's reach.
-Shaw controversially required viewers to go through an authorization process, including a one-cent fee, to view the channel during its mandated free preview period.
-The provider considered this mechanism to be a response to the "overwhelming expressions of concern from our customers" over the adult content carried by the service, but PrideVision's owners filed a complaint to the CRTC alleging that Shaw was discriminating against the channel by refusing to give it a proper preview period, like the other digital channels that had also recently been launched.
+Shaw also required viewers to specifically opt into the network's 'free' preview period with the authorization of a 1¢ pay-per-view fee (and commensurate authorization to bypass parental controls) to view the preview.
+This was different than the usual preview periods that were offered in the clear, and Shaw strung together the requirements as a response to the "overwhelming expressions of concern from our customers" over the adult content carried by the service.

+PrideVision's owners filed a complaint to the CRTC alleging that Shaw was discriminating against the channel by refusing to give it a proper preview period, like other digital channels that had also recently been launched.
 The CRTC reprimanded Shaw for its unfair treatment of PrideVision, and ordered that the provider properly offer a preview.

-In 2003, PrideVision was sold to a consortium led by veteran broadcaster William Craig. in September 2004, the ownership group filed an application with the CRTC for a new premium specialty service that would be "devoted to adult entertainment for the gay genre audience."
+In 2003, PrideVision was sold to a consortium led by veteran broadcaster William Craig.
+In September 2004, the ownership group filed an application with the CRTC for a new premium specialty service that would be "devoted to adult entertainment for the gay genre audience."
 Later in November, PrideVision re-branded its adult programming block as Hard on PrideVision, and expanded it to run from 9:00 p.m. to 6:00 a.m.
 ET.